 B. NPCC Criteria and Directory Process Responsibilities

 The RSC provides oversight for the development of NPCC Criteria and Directories within each document.
 The RSC will provide guidance to all NPCC Committees, Task Forces and Working Groups regarding NPCC documents including Criteria, Directories, Procedures, Guidelines, and the Cost Effectiveness Procedure.
 The RSC will also maintain and oversee the Directory Development and Revision Manual and related processes.
-Distributed Energy Resource (“DER”) BES Impact reporting activities will be coordinated with the Reliability Coordinating Committee (“RCC”).
+Coordinate any NPCC Regional Criteria and Directory activity with NERC Standards development activity to avoid duplication.
+DER/VER BES Impact reporting activities will be coordinated with the Reliability Coordinating Committee (“RCC”).

 The RSC will be available to advise the NPCC BOD on NPCC Criteria and Directory related matters.